There are no tickets available at this time.

 Dozer Park is the home of the St. Louis Cardinals Class A affiliate, the Peoria Chiefs.
 The stadium opened in May of 2002.
 The following March, the Bradley University baseball team became a tenant as well.
 Originally known as O’Brien Field, Caterpillar purchased naming rights in 2013.
 The current name refers to Caterpillar’s bulldozers.

-Dozer Park has 7,500 chair back seats, along with grass seating down the left and right field line and behind the left field wall.
+Dozer Park has 7,500 chair back seats, along with grass seating down the left and right field lines and behind the left field wall.
 There are also multiple picnic tables around the concourse.